Social Engineering – The Art of Virtual Exploitation

 - Check for Email headers in case of any suspecting mail to check its legitimate source.

-- Avoid clicking on links, unknown files, or open email attachments from unknown senders.
+- Avoid clicking on links, unknown files, or opening email attachments from unknown senders.

 - Beware of links to online forms that require personal information, even if the email appears to come from a source.
-Phishing websites are same of legitimate websites in looks.
+Phishing websites are the same as legitimate websites in looks.

-- Adopt proper security mechanism such as spam filters, anti-virus software, and a firewall, and keep all systems updated, anti-keyloggers.
+- Adopt proper security mechanisms such as spam filters, anti-virus software, and a firewall, and keep all systems updated, with anti-keyloggers.